apify/apify-docs/content/docs/actors/paid_actors.md

 ## Will I be automatically charged at the end of the free trial?

-If you have an [Apify paid plan](https://apify.com/pricing), you will be automatically charged the monthly rental fee at the end of your free trial and you will be able to run the actor for another month.
+If you have an [Apify paid plan](https://apify.com/pricing), you will be automatically charged the monthly rental fee at the end of your free trial, and you will be able to run the actor for another month.
 If you aren't subscribed to an Apify plan, you will need to subscribe to one of [Apify's paid plans](https://apify.com/pricing) in order to continue using the actor after the trial has ended.

 Apart from the monthly rental fee, you will be charged standard platform costs for running the actor (this is why you need to be subscribed), as you would be for any other actor, including your private ones.